eurekasfray/particle/doc/sketch.md

 ## Unary operators

 * The `$` operator returns the size of its operand in bytes.
-The operand shall only be a variable.
+The operand of this operator must only be a variable.
 The result of this operation is a `word` value.

 * The `&` operator returns the address of its operand as a `word`.
 The operand shall be an identifier.